stas-sultanov/docs/process/continous-production.md

 ## Digression

 It is crucial to accept the fact that in most Software Projects work can be done when it can be done and not earlier.
-The reason for that is unlike in [Construction](https://en.wikipedia.org/wiki/Construction), from which projects are originated, in software development it is impossible to predict and estimate time required to perform the work.
+The reason for that is unlike in [Construction](https://en.wikipedia.org/wiki/Construction), from which projects are originated, in software development it is impossible to predict or estimate time required to perform the work.
 This happens because of 2 major reasons:

 ### Rapid changes
-Unlike in Construction, in software external factors and requirements are changing too often, and too often there is a situation that current solution can not support new requirements and significant rework is required.
+Unlike in Construction, in Software Projects external factors and requirements are changing too often, and too often there is a situation that current solution can not support new requirements and significant rework is required.
 Interesting point is that for most of people it is easy to understand that on late stages of a building construction it is impossible to change the shape, purpose, add or remove floors.
 But at the same time they do not understand that exactly the same rules are applied to the software solutions.

 ### No statistics to estimate
 In Construction there is a superior statistics collected about executed projects and literally it has been collected for ages.
-This allows to split Construction in to well known, due to statistics, phases and what is more important each phase can be splitted in simple, well known, executed gazillion times [operations](https://en.wikipedia.org/wiki/Operations_management).
+This allows to split Construction Project in to well known, due to statistics, phases and what is more important each phase can be splitted in simple, well known, executed gazillion times [operations](https://en.wikipedia.org/wiki/Operations_management).
 And time required to execute the operation is well known, due to statistics.

 Software Projects are relatively young discipline so there is a too few statistic collected, also variety of Software Solutions compared to any other descipline is a way higher.
-Even if Software Project is splited to phases and each phase is splited ot operations/tasks there is no way to provide time estimates on operations/tasks.
-Because when it comes to estimation of tasks by exact individual, to make it the individual must have significant experience and statistics on executing exact operation under exact circumstances and conditions.
+Even if Software Project is splitted to phases and each phase is splitted ot operations/tasks there is no way to provide time estimates to exact operations/tasks.
+Because when it comes to estimation of exact operation/task by exact individual, to make it the individual must have significant experience and statistics on executing exact operation under exact circumstances and conditions.
 Not even slightly different - exact.
-And almost always this is a case: individuals are going to do the exact task for a first time and conditions and circumstance are different.
+And almost always this is a case: individuals are going to do the exact task for a first time and circumstance are going to be different.

 Unfortunately for most of the companies which practieces [predictvie](https://en.wikipedia.org/wiki/Agile_software_development#Adaptive_vs._predictive) approaches for Software Projects, the estimates, which are exhausted by the managers from the engineers, are nothing more than just a guess or a lie, believe you or not.
 And this actually reflected by statistics, you may easily find in internet that most of Software Projects either exceed time and budget or just failing.